 - It's time to restore the purchasing power of federal wages and salaries and market comparability of federal pay.
-When the law that created locality pay for salaried federal workers was passed 32 years ago (the Federal Pay Comparability Act or FEPCA, the pay gap was 25%; today it's still over 23% on average). - AFGE supports The FAIR Act, bills introduced by Representative Gerry Connolly and Senator Brian Schatz (H.R.
-536 and S.124) that provide a federal pay raise of 8.7% for 2024 as a means of both restoring federal employee living standards and making progress on closing part of the pay gap. - The boundaries of local pay areas should be unified for the General Schedule and Federal Wage Systems.
+When FEPCA created locality pay for salaried federal workers 33 years, the pay gap was 25%; today it's still roughly 24% on average, due to inadequate locality pay supplements through the decades. - AFGE supports The FAIR Act, bills introduced by Representative Gerry Connolly and Senator Brian Schatz (H.R.
+7127 and S. 3688) that provide a federal pay raise of 7.4% for 2025 as a means of both restoring federal employee living standards and making progress on closing part of the pay gap. - The boundaries of local pay areas should be unified for the General Schedule and Federal Wage Systems.
 Pay area boundaries for both systems should be governed by commuting patterns which is the definition of a local labor market.
-Retaining old boundaries for hourly workers creates enormous inequities between the two pay systems.
-The ceiling on pay adjustments for hourly employees must be lifted so that prevailing rates can be paid for those in the skilled trades. - Some groups posing as "good government" experts continue to push for a new white collar pay system that reallocates pay from the bottom of the scale in order to fund raises at the top, trying to recreate the vast pay inequities that prevail in the private sector. - It would let supervisors and political appointees set the pay and pay raises by individual worker.
-Such an approach inevitably results in politicization and discrimination in pay.
-The GS system avoids discrimination by setting pay according to job duties, not the characteristics of individual workers. - The only problem with federal pay comes from a failure to close the pay gap and fund market comparability rates.
-In an era of inflation and low unemployment, the federal government must meet the market and close the pay gap to recruit and retain a high-quality federal workforce.
+The ceiling on pay adjustments for hourly employees must be lifted so that prevailing rates can be paid for those in the skilled trades. - The enormous pay gap has led to a vast increase in the number of agencies obtaining authority to use excepted service hiring so that they can bypass the competitive service and the low pay in the GS system.
+There is also an effort to apply excepted service hiring and a pay-banding system for the cyber workforce nationwide. - Pay-banding is an invitation to politicization and discrimination in awarding pay increases and starting salaries.
+It would let supervisors and political appointees set the pay and pay raises by individual worker.
+The GS system avoids discrimination by setting pay according to job duties, not the characteristics of individual workers. - The only problem with federal pay is failure to close the pay gap and fund salaries and wages comparable to the market.
+In an era of inflation and low unemployment, the federal government must meet the market and close pay gaps to recruit and retain a high-quality federal workforce.